Sohou08/Hadoop-Spark/file_format/readme.md

 ## __Conclusion__

-In general, the majority of file format are row-based storage (CSV,TSV,JSON,XML and AVRO).
+In general, The reading or writting fast according to the type of storage is related to the kind of query.
+Usually